esoadamo/thesis/chapters/04 Services.md

 ## Synology

-All of the before-mentioned services share the property of being executed in the cloud.
-As some of the services require a monthly subscription to function properly, I am presenting a solution that should be capable of handling the needs of the users in a similar manner.
+All of the before-mentioned services share the property of being hosted in the cloud.
+As some of the services require a monthly subscription to function properly, I am presenting a local solution that should be capable of handling the needs of the users in a similar manner.

+Synology NAS is a standalone embedded devices with CPU, RAM and empty disc slots.
+The discs are supposed to be purchased and installed by the user separately, giving the user full control over how much storage is available.
+The models differ in CPU performance, RAM size or the number of available disc slots.
+The primary purpose of the Synology NAS is to be connected to the LAN and easy to configure.

-Synology NAS is a device that boots into the DiskStation Manager operating system after entering one or more hard drives.
+After the separate disc are inserted, the device boots into the DiskStation Manager operating system.
 Initially, the system consisted of a simple web UI for creating an administrator account and setting up the actual topology of drives.
 The default options are to use Btrfs as a file system, taking advantage of the native support of extent checksum and RAID.
 After that, the administrator can create additional volumes, and users can then access said volumes through services enabled by the administrator, such as web UI, SMB, FTP, WebDAV, and more.
 The most prominent disadvantage of using Synology devices is that, unlike cloud-based services, they can reach their end-of-life and may be cut off from all security updates.
 The second disadvantage that needs to be considered is that with a physical device, the administrator needs to take care of its physical security and protect it from accidental damage or theft.

 ![[Pasted image 20240501192143.png|Synology DSM Web UI with opened file manager]]